baezortega/mutree/README.md

     muttree -i /path/to/alignment.fna -o /path/to/out_dir -g /path/to/gene_table.txt -t 8 -r "-m GTRGAMMA -# 10 -p 12345" -a "-m GTRGAMMA --HKY85 -M"

 Most users should not need to use options `-r` and `-a`.
-The example input files can be used for a quick test run:
+The example input files can be used for a quick test run (without bootstrapping):

     muttree -i /path/to/muttree-1.0/examples/Alignment_H3HASO.fna -g /path/to/muttree-1.0/examples/GeneTable_H3HASO.txt -o /path/to/out_dir -r "-m GTRGAMMA -p 12345"

+(Because the sequences in this arbitrary example have a high mutation density, there will be more than one nonsynonymous substitution in every gene, and therefore all the nonsynonymous substitutions will appear as recurrent.
+However, it is useful as a model of how muttree's input and output should look like.)

-In addition, __running `muttree` without any arguments or with the `-h` option will print the help information__, whereas the `-v` option will only print the program version.
+In addition, __running `muttree` without any arguments or with the `-h` option will print the help information__, whereas the `-v` option will print the program version.

 ---